 Performance of Nifty and Sensex

 Nifty 50 represents top 50 companies from 22 sectors of the economy.
 The overall weight age of sectors have largely same over the period but companies have changed due to change in market cap.
 CAGR of Nifty for the last 10 years, 5 years and 1 year is 9.4%, 17.15%, and 21% respectively.

 BSE is the oldest stock exchange in Asia established in 1877.
 It represents the 30 component stocks representing large, well-established and financially sound companies across key sectors.
 Sensex was established in 1986 and is also considered as an economic indicator of India to the world.
 CAGR of Sensex for last 10 years, 5 years, and 1 year is 8.7%, 16%, and 19.4% respectively.

 Taxation of Index Funds

 Any fund with more than 65% of asset in equity portfolio is treated as an equity fund.
 Index funds come under the classification of equity fund as the full portfolio is invested in equity.
-Investment more than one year in equity fund is treated as a long-term investment and the tax implication is Nil.
+Investment more than one year in equity fund is treated as a long-term investment.
+The tax implication used to be Nil earlier.
+But, now LTCG on equity funds shall be charged @ 10% tax if LTCG is in excess of Rs.1 lakh during a year.
 If an investor sells his/her investment in less than one year it is categorised as a short-term investment and tax implication for short-term capital gains are taxed at 15%.
 Dividend income is tax-free in the hands of the investor.

 The performance of the Index Fund is dependent on macroeconomic environment and composition of the tracking index.
 In long run, it may outperform the many actively managed equity fund.
 The fund is not designed to deliver short-term returns.
 One has to stay invested for longer time period, so as to overcome some of the disadvantages associated with the fund.